-Is Eswatini a rich country?
+Is Eswatini a wealthy country?

 A small, landlocked kingdom, Eswatini is bordered in the north, west and south by the Republic of South Africa and by Mozambique in the east.
 Eswatini depends on South Africa for a majority of its exports and imports.
 Eswatini's currency is pegged to the South African rand, effectively relinquishing Eswatini's monetary policy to South Africa.
 The government is dependent on customs duties from the Southern African Customs Union (SACU) for almost half of its revenue.
 Eswatini is a lower middle income country.
 As of 2017, more than one-quarter of the adult population was infected by HIV/AIDS; Eswatini has the world’s highest HIV prevalence rate, a financial strain and source of economic instability.